bugsnag/bugsnag-notification-plugins/README.md

             // The method that was being executed.
             method: "onCreate",

             // Indicates that this stack fram was within the project.
-If the key is not present,
+If the key
-            // it is assumed to be false.
+            //is not present, it is assumed to be false.
             inProject: true
         }
         ...